kibambe-0167/word-vec/README.md

 # word-vec - word embedding
-using word to vec to sentiment analysis
+using word to vector ( word embedding ) for sentiment analysis.